This article is brought to you by Aura.

 Getting rid of viruses is much harder than preventing them from infecting your device in the first place.

-With Aura, you get powerful device security features (such as antivirus, a military-grade VPN, password manager, Safe Browsing tools, and more) bundled with award-winning identity theft protection, credit monitoring, 24/7 U.S.-based White Glove Fraud Resolution support, and a $1 million identity theft insurance policy for every adult on your Aura plan.
+With Aura, you get powerful device security features (such as antivirus, a military-grade VPN, password manager, Safe Browsing tools, and more) bundled with optional award-winning identity theft protection, credit monitoring, 24/7 U.S.-based White Glove Fraud Resolution support, and a $1 million identity theft insurance policy.

-💪 Protect your device, data, and identity — for free.
-Sign up to try Aura’s award-winning all-in-one digital security solution free for 14 days.
+💪 Protect your device, data, and identity with Aura.
+Sign up for Aura’s award-winning all-in-one digital security solution — plans start at just $3/month.

 Do Macs Really Need Antivirus Software?